-This report represents an indication of what was observed on this occasion as a result of the audit/inspection, the scope of which is detailed above.
-This report alone should not be regarded as a determination of total compliance.
-[Operator's NPH [Operator's NPH Name] [Date of Position] Signing Audit Report] Signature Name Position Date I have carried out the audit/inspection in accordance with the current instructions.
-[Lead Auditor's [Lead Auditor's Name] [Date of Position] Signing Audit Report] Position Name Date Signature
+This report represents an indication of what was observed on this occasion as a result of the audit/inspection, the sc as a determination of to ope of which is detailed above.
+The tail compliance. his report alone should not be regarded [Operator's NPH Name] [Operator's NPH Name] [Operator's NPH [Date o Position] Signing Au Report Signature Name Position Date